wcnutcw/Chatbot_platform/README.md

 The AI combines the retrieved context with a structured prompt to generate a final answer.

-4. ไฟล์โค้ดสำคัญที่เกี่ยวข้อง
-embed_MongoDB.py / retrival_MongoDB.py
-Manage embedding and retrieval from MongoDB
+4. Important related code files embed_MongoDB.py / retrival_MongoDB.py Manage embedding and retrieval from MongoDB

 embed_pinecone.py / retrival_Pinecone.py
 Handle embedding and retrieval using Pinecone